Key Public Health Questions

 WA Department of Health Research and Evaluation Framework Implementation Guide.
 This is a guide for not-for-profit tenders, delivering and reporting on health promotion programs funded by the Chronic Disease Prevention Directorate.

-Know Injury ran an evaluation training in May 2018, to view the recording of the presentations click the image below.
+Know Injury ran an evaluation training in May 2018 focusing on program evaluation in WA and evaluation within Aboriginal communities.
+To view the recording of the presentation, click here.

 1a Scriven, M. (1991).
 Evaluation thesaurus (4th ed.).
 Newbury Park, CA: Sage.